Skip to main content

 Volunteering

 People often start by working for free for local bands.
-This can help you to make contacts that eventually lead you to paid jobs.
+This can help you to make contacts that may eventually lead to paid jobs.
 To get relevant experience you could also:

 • work backstage in college or amateur theatre productions